-Do I need a license to take a caravan on the road?
+Do I need a licence to take a caravan on the road?

 Are passengers allowed to ride in a towed caravan?